 A student's McLennan email address is the preferred email address that college employees should use for official college information or business.
-Students are
+Students are expected to read and, if needed, respond in a timely manner to college emails.
+For more information about your student email account, go to www.mclennan.edu/studentemail.

-ACADEMIC RESOURCES/POLICIES, Page 4 of 4
+MCC ACADEMIC RESOURCES/POLICIES, Page 4 of 4